Skip to contents

 direction_type must be one of the following:

 • “bi-directional”.
-Significant features can be grouped into “up” and “down” categories.
-For example, when comparing treatment vs. control groups, some features will be higher (“up”, or “+”) and some will be lower (“down” or “-”) in the treatment group.
-When the phenotype is a continuous trait, such as age, some features will increase (“up”, or “+”) with age, while others will decrease (“down”, or “-”) with age.
+Significant features are derived from comparison of two groups, or a single continuous trait.
+Thus, the resulting significant features can be grouped into two categories.
+For example, when comparing treatment vs. control groups, some features will be higher and some will be lower in the treatment group.
+When the phenotype is a continuous trait, such as age, some features will increase with age, while others will decrease with age.

 • “categorical”.
 Used with multi-valued categorical phenotypes (e.g., “A” vs. “B” vs. “C”), usually analyzed by ANOVA.